 Minimal Custom Settings

-Before using Language I/O Chat for Salesforce, you must create a org-wide default custom setting named LinguistNowLiveAgentSettingsPublic.
+Before using Language I/O LiveAgent 2 for Salesforce, you must create a org-wide default custom setting named Language I/O Chat Public Settings.

-From Setup/Custom Settings, click on Manage to the left of LinguistNowLiveAgentSettingsPublic.
+From Setup/Custom Settings, click on Manage to the left of Language I/O Chat Public Settings.

-Create "New" at the root level to creat a new Default Organization Level setting.
-If you upgrading from a previous version, click "Edit".
+Create "New" at the root level to creat a new Default Organization Level value.
+If you are upgrading from a previous version, click "Edit".

 The following figure shows a basic configuration.
 The important settings are Named Credential which should match the name of the Named Credential created earlier, Translation Enabled, and Append Transcript.

-Press edit next to a Console App you want to contain the live agent plugin in.
-Then browse to "Include Live Agent in this App" section, and add the "LinguistNow_LiveAgent" page
+Press edit next to a Console App where you want to add live agent.
+Typically, this is your service console app.
+Browse to "Include Live Agent in this App" section, and add the "LinguistNow_LiveAgent" Visualforce page.

-The following will detail how to set up Greetings and Timeouts by locale.
+To set up Greetings and Timeouts by locale, you will need to add a couple of custom object tabs to edit them.
 The plugin will start with the most specific locale e.g. (“es-la”), if that doesn't match it checks root locale (“es”), and if that fails to match it defaults to “en” when selecting a message.
-You will have to add custom object tabs to your admin view to edit them.

 Language I/O Connection Timeout Message